Roshith93/100-days-of-code/r1-log.md

 ### DAY72- NOV 19nd 2018

 **Today's Progress**  Finally completed the Udacity MyReads Project.
 Tested it.
 Cross checked the requirements again and again.
 All done.
 Would be submitting tmr.

+### DAY73- NOV 20nd 2018

+**Today's Progress** Finally submitted the project to Udacity.
+Eagerly waiting for the response from their side.